Project background

 Conducted 50+ patient and peer advisor interviews.
 I served as research moderator and note-taker.

 “I’m interested in the finer details of the science behind these exercises.
-Whether these are conducted in clinical studies or what.” - Research participant
+Whether these are conducted in clinical studies or what.”

 Early design explorations